WebeWizard/libhttpd/README.md

 Currently coded against Rust nightlies.

 Test the provided example server by running '**cargo test**' and then adding files you want to serve to the '**target/debug**' directory.
+Server is currently bound to 127.0.0.1 ( localhost ) port 8080.